Adolis García Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks 10th in MLB.
+- The Mariners pitching staff ranks seventh in the league with a collective 9.1 strikeouts per nine innings.

-- Mariners pitchers combine to give up the 10th-fewest home runs in baseball (184 total, 1.2 per game).
+- The Mariners give up the ninth-fewest home runs in baseball (184 total, 1.1 per game).

-- His last time out came on Tuesday against the Houston Astros, when the right-hander went six innings, surrendering five earned runs while giving up eight hits.
+- The right-hander's last appearance was on Wednesday against the Houston Astros, when he tossed six scoreless innings while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.